Salahaddin-Mo7h/NY-Times-App/README.md

 Include unit tests for all use cases.
 Features

-#Home Page:
+# Home Page:

-#Search field.
+# Search field.

-Dropdown list for filtering by section.
+1) Dropdown list for filtering by section.
-Toggle switch to switch between list view and card view.
+2) Icons to switch between list view and card view.
-Display articles in the chosen view format.
+3) Display articles in the chosen view format.

-Details Page:
+# Details Page:

-Display a large image.
+1) Display a large image.
-Show article title, description, and author.
+2) Show article title, description, and author.
-"See more" button to open and preview the article in a WebView.
+3) "See more" button to open and preview the article in a WebView.
 Architecture

 The application is built using Clean Architecture and includes the following layers:

-#Presentation Layer: Handles the UI and user interactions.
+# Presentation Layer: Handles the UI and user interactions.
-#Domain Layer: Contains the business logic, including use cases and repository interfaces.
+# Domain Layer: Contains the business logic, including use cases and repository interfaces.
-#Data Layer: Manages data sources, network calls, and data models.
+# Data Layer: Manages data sources, network calls, and data models.

 #Libraries Used

-Retrofit: For making HTTP calls.
+1) Retrofit: For making HTTP calls.
-Riverpod: For state management.
+2) Riverpod: For state management.
-Get_it: For dependency injection.
+3) Get_it: For dependency injection.
-Mockito: For creating mock objects in tests.
+4) Mockito: For creating mock objects in tests.
-Setup Instructions

-Prerequisites
-Flutter SDK: Installation Guide
-Dart SDK: Included with Flutter installation
-IDE (VSCode/Android Studio)
-Installation
-Clone the Repository:

 #Project Structure